Clemson–South Carolina rivalry: History and notable games

+In 2024, the two teams met in Memorial Stadium for the first match up with both teams ranked since 2013 – South Carolina was ranked No. 16 in the AP Poll and no. 15 in the CFP poll, and Clemson was ranked No. 12 in both.
+Clemson entered the game coming off three straight wins, and the Gamecocks came in having won five straight games.
+For South Carolina, winning would keep alive hopes for potentially going to the 12-team College Football Playoff with an at-large bid, whereas for Clemson a loss would more than likely keep them from gaining an at-large bid and force them to qualify via a less likely ACC Championship Game berth and victory.
+Clemson led 14–7 into the fourth quarter, but South Carolina scored the final 10 points, with freshman quarterback LaNorris Sellers rushing for the game-winning touchdown on a 3rd down and 16 with just over a minute left.
+Clemson drove deep into South Carolina territory for a potential tying or winning score on the ensuing drive, but a diving interception sealed the 17–14 win for the Gamecocks in the final seconds.
+Afterward and conversely to the stakes of the game, Clemson was included in College Football Playoff via the ACC championship route, whereas South Carolina was left out.
+Clemson subsequently lost in the first round of the playoffs to the Texas Longhorns.

 Game results

 Baseball

-In baseball, Clemson leads the series overall 186–145–2.
+In baseball, Clemson leads the series overall 191–145–2.
 The teams previously met four times during the regular season, with two games scheduled at each home field.
 Two of the games were played on Saturday and Sunday, and then later in the season 2 games were played during the mid-week, usually on Wednesday.
 Since 2010, the teams have competed against each other over the course of a single weekend: once on each home field and once at a neutral site.
-Fluor Field at the West End (2010, 2011, 2013–2019) in Greenville, SC and Riley Park (2012) in Charleston, SC have served as the host sites.
+Fluor Field (2010, 2011, 2013–2018, 2019–present in odd-numbered years) in Greenville, SC, Segra Park (2019–present in even-numbered years) in Columbia, SC, and Riley Park (2012) in Charleston, SC have served as the host sites.
 The other instances where the teams met in neutral site games were the 2002 College World Series and the 2010 College World Series, both times at Rosenblatt Stadium in Omaha, NE.

 Both schools are perennially considered to be among the top programs in the country, giving the rivalry a prominent spot in college baseball beyond the state of South Carolina.
 SEBaseball.com's Mark Etheridge has called it "college baseball's most heated rivalry," and Baseball America's Aaron Fitt has called it "far and away the most compelling rivalry college baseball has to offer."